dicepencilpaper/emprise/A Daring Emprise V2.md

 After setting your MH, roll your mind die.
 If you roll higher than your MH, your adventurer avoid receiving a mind wound.
 If you roll equal or lower to your MH, your adventurer has been mentally wounded and you will add 1 to your current MW score.
 If your adventurer reaches a MW score higher than their mind die value, they will automatically be *unconscious* and out of commission.

-> As an option, when your adventurer has 1 or more HW, they will perform any mental actions at one cumulative die higher than their profession die per each HW point.
+> OPTIONAL: When your adventurer has 1 or more HW, they will perform any mental actions at one cumulative die higher than their profession die per each HW point.

 ## Actions